Environmental effects in stellar mass gravitational wave sources II: Enhanced detectability of phase shifts in eccentric sub-populations: Detectability of dephasing as a function of eccentricity

 where the assumptions and limitations are discussed in PI.
 We consider a representative parametrization for $\mathcal{P}(e)$ motivated by population synthesis and dynamical studies discussed above, i.e. a log-normal distribution characterized by a scatter $\sigma_e$ and a peak value $e_{\rm p}$:

-As reference values, we consider a sub- population of binaries with a high eccentricity tail, where approximately 10\% retain $e_{10 \rm Hz}>0.1$.
+{which is intended to model specific sub-populations of binaries originating from various formation channels.} As reference values, we consider a sub-population of binaries with a high eccentricity tail, where approximately 10\% retain $e_{10 \rm Hz}>0.1$.
 This is accomplished by choosing e.g. $e_{\rm p}=0.03$ and a scatter of one dex ($\sigma_e=1$), roughly matching the distribution for GW captures presented in \cite{Zevin2021ecc}.
 Moreover, this choice also aligns with plausible estimates of the eccentricity distribution in the AGN channel, according to our literature review.
 We stress that any single choice of parameters may not describe the overall distribution of binary eccentricities over multiple formation pathways.
 However, this can be rectified by simply multiplying Eq. \ref{eq:ecc_distr} with an efficiency factor $\mathcal{E}$ and adding multiple contributions.
 With this caveat in mind, we can now perform numerical calculations of $\delta$SNRs in the manner described in section \ref{sec:Det_increases} while also considering the effect of the rarity of high eccentricity sources.
 We adopt a value of $\mathcal{E}=1$ for ease of communication.
 Finally, we note that while in PI we were able to draw $z$, $\mathcal{M}$ and $\mu$ from their corresponding distributions, this required the evaluation of $\mathcal{O}(10^{8})$ waveforms.
 This is computationally unfeasible when using accurate eccentric waveforms.
 Instead, we will use appropriate choices for representative sources for different detectors, as detailed in the corresponding sections.